Cognigy/Documentation/docs/en/docs/ai/resources/deploy/snapshots.md

 <div class="divider"></div>

 We are constantly improving the Snapshot feature including the file format for Snapshots.
 We guarantee backward compatibility for Snapshot, meaning that you can import Snapshots that have been produced in older versions of Cognigy.AI (e.g. v4.4) into newer releases.
 Snapshots taken with a newer version of Cognigy.AI are not compatible with older versions though.

+!!! warning "Restoring a Snapshot from a newer version of Cognigy.AI" Snapshots from newer versions of Cognigy.AI should not be restored to older versions of Cognigy.AI.
+It is possible to import a Snapshot from a newer version of Cognigy.AI to an older version, but this is not supported and may result in unexpected behavior and errors for your Virtual Agents.

 ## Production deployment using Snapshots
 <div class="divider"></div>